sdonovan001/container-magic/doc/README.md

   -h            Display this usage message and exit.

 Arguments:
-  container_id: Unique identifier of the running container.
+  container-id: Unique identifier of the running container.
 Can be
                 found by running ./docker-ps.sh.
   cmd:          Command to execute inside the running container.
 ```